mmansour67/recovery-lab/README.md

 # Recovery Lab

-An N-of-1 experimentation platform: pick one daily habit (no caffeine after 2 p.m., phone out of the bedroom, etc.), get a randomized intervention/control assignment each day, check in, and see an honest, uncertainty-aware analysis of whether it actually moved your WHOOP recovery score.
+An N-of-1 experimentation platform.
+Pick one daily habit (no caffeine after 2 p.m., phone out of the bedroom, etc.), get a randomized intervention/control assignment each day, check in, and see an honest, uncertainty-aware analysis of whether it actually moved your WHOOP recovery score.